jbyoder/mutualism-sanctions-recognition/README.md

 ### data

 Contains summarized output from the simulation scripts, which underlies all figures in the manuscript.
-Data files supporting the current revision have the date-tag `20170117` in their names.

 ### figures